turingschool/portfolios/students/1808-back/Geoff-Adebonojo/20181107-geoff-adebonojo-B2.md

 ## Areas of Emphasis

 I set out to understand the MVC architecture and successfully implement a Rails app.
+Specifically how data is made to persist across usage and how that data can be used in meaningful ways.

-ActiveRecord.
+I struggled with ActiveRecord.
 I learned that I need to improve my understanding of the ORM-database interaction.

 ## Blog